Petroware/NpdIo-Public/README.md

 ## Programming examples

 NPD I/O access data through HTTP.
-The exact URL for each data type tend to changed over the years so these are not built into the library, but should instead be provided by the client.
+As the URL for each data may change over time, they are nor built in to the library, but should be provided by the client application.

 Below are the correct URLs for each data type: